How2Rev/How2rev.github.io/pages/C01/diffing.md

 In the final part of this blog series, we will step through the process of diffing a Windows patch using the BinDiff tool.

-# C01-07: Finding the Vulnerable Function
+# C01-07: Finding the Vulnerable Function (Medium--)

 In this challenge, we have 2 binaries:
 - `v8_AFHXc8001.bin`: The old kernel of an IT company that was recently 0day'd...